syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ## Save Worksheet as HTML

-XlsIO provides support to convert a worksheet or workbook to HTML with basic formatting preserved.
+XlsIO provides support to convert a worksheet or entire workbook to HTML with basic formatting preserved.
 The supporting formats in this conversion are:

 1. Styles.
 2. Hyperlinks.
 3. Images.
 4. 2D Charts.

-The following code example illustrates on how to do this.
+The following code example illustrates this.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
+  application.DefaultVersion = ExcelVersion.Xlsx;
   IWorkbook workbook = application.Workbooks.Create(1);
   IWorksheet sheet = workbook.Worksheets[0];
   sheet.Range["A1:M20"].Text = "Html Document";